staticdeploy/staticdeploy/website/docs/getting-started-overview.md

 ### Multiple versions

-Bundles and entrypoints are very "cheap" objects in StaticDeploy: we can have thousands of them without incurring into significant degradations of performance.
+Bundles and entrypoints are very "cheap" objects in StaticDeploy: we can have thousands of them without incurring into significant performance degradation.

 This means we can create bundles for every commit of every app we deploy on StaticDeploy.
 And we could deploy each bundle to a unique entrypoint, though we